redhat-cip/dci-openstack-agent/README_advanced.md

 ## How to switch between different configuration for the same remoteci/topic

-DCI gives you the ability to have several configuration for a remoteci/topic.
+DCI gives you the ability to have several configuration (aka `rconfiguration`) for a remoteci/topic.
 This allow you for instance to run half of your deployments with an option and the other half without it.

-This feature is not available yet on the interface.
-You need to use the `dcictl` CLI tool.
+This feature is not available yet through the web interface.
+You have to use the `dcictl` CLI tool.

 First, identify the ID of your remoteci and the topic.
 ```console